Scheduled monument: Heritage protection legislation for scheduled monuments

 There is no positive distinction yet for a single method of registering sites of heritage.
 The long tradition of legal issues did not lead to a condensed register nor to any single authority to take care of over the course of the last 130 years.

-The UK is a signatory to the EU Valletta Treaty which obliges it to have a legal system to protect archaeological heritage on land and under water.
+The UK is a signatory to the Council of Europe's Valletta Treaty which obliges it to have a legal system to protect archaeological heritage on land and under water.
 The body of designation legislation used for legally protecting heritage assets from damage and destruction is complex, and dates back to 1882.
 There have been many revisions since, and the UK government states that it remains committed to heritage protection legislation reform, even though the draft Heritage Protection Bill 2008, which proposed a single 'register' that included scheduled monuments and listed buildings, was abandoned to make room in the parliamentary legislative programme for measures to deal with the credit crunch.

 The scheduling system has been criticised by some as being cumbersome.
 In England and Wales it also has a limited definition of what constitutes a monument.
 Features such as ritual landscapes, battlefields and flint scatters are difficult to schedule; recent amendment in Scotland (see below) has widened the definition to include "any site... comprising any thing, or group of things, that evidences previous human activity".

 The wide range of legislation means that the terminology describing how historic sites are protected varies according to the type of heritage asset.
 Monuments are "scheduled", buildings are "listed", whilst battlefields, parks and gardens are "registered", and historic wrecks are "protected".
 Historic urban spaces receive protection through designation as "conservation areas", and historic landscapes are designated through national park and Area of Outstanding Natural Beauty (AONB) legislation.
 In addition, there are areas in the UK are also protected as World Heritage Sites.